 Also after World War II, there were many Kalmyks in refugee camps in Munich for five years.
 It is unclear whether they were in Germany before this or not, but there is a Kalmyk Temple now in Munich.
 Through the efforts of the Church World Service and the Tolstoy Fund, about 700 were able to settle in Freewood Acres, New Jersey, USA, in 1951.
 They were led by Dilowa Hutukhtu and then the Kalmyk Geshe Wangyal.
 This was the first group of Tibetan Buddhists in the USA, and many American scholars, such as Robert Thurman, Jeffrey Hopkins and myself, became acquainted with Tibetan Buddhism through Geshe Wangyal.
 The Kalmyks now have four temples in New Jersey.

 In 1989, Bakula Rinpoche became the first Lama to visit in more than fifty years.
-He gave a Long Life Initiation and transmission of the Tsongkhapa mantra Migtsema and spoke about karma.
+He gave a Long Life Initiation and transmission of the Tsongkhapa prayer Migtsema and spoke about karma.
 They have obtained a piece of land just outside Elista, which Bakula Rinpoche chose.
-They plan to start building a new khurul complex starting after the Dzungar festival in August.
+They plan to start building a new khurul complex, starting after the Dzungar festival in August.
 They are inviting Kalmyks from all over the world and hope to be able to raise funds.
-First they will build a small Gonkhang for protector practices, then a tsokchen (assembly hall) and a temple for their Maitreya practice which is extremely emphasized among the Kalmyks.
+First they will build a small gonkhang for protector practices, then a tsogchen (assembly hall) and a temple for their Maitreya practice, which is extremely emphasized among the Kalmyks.
 Then they want to build a library, a museum, dwellings, and hotels for Lamas and for lay people.
 They estimate this will take up to 20 years.
 The architecture is in a very mixed style, in keeping with the Kalmyk tradition.
 Kalmyk temples do not look like either Tibetan or Mongolian ones.